Parameterized Spanning Tree Congestion: Introduction

-Coming back to treewidth, we recall that Bodlaender, Fomin, Golovach, Otachi, and van Leeuwen~\cite{algorithmica/BodlaenderFGOL12} showed that, when $k$ is part of the parameter, {\STC} is expressible in MSO$_2$ logic, thus due to Courcelle's theorem~\cite{iandc/Courcelle90} fixed-parameter tractable by $\tw+k$.
+Coming back to treewidth, we recall that~\cite{algorithmica/BodlaenderFGOL12} showed that, when $k$ is part of the parameter, {\STC} is expressible in MSO$_2$ logic, thus due to Courcelle's theorem~\citep{iandc/Courcelle90} fixed-parameter tractable by $\tw+k$.
 We improve upon this by providing an explicit FPT algorithm of running time ${(\tw+k)}^{\bO(\tw)} n^{\bO(1)}$.
 In addition to providing a concrete reasonable upper-bound on the running time (which cannot be done with Courcelle's theorem), this explicit algorithm allows us to obtain two further interesting extensions.
-First, using a technique introduced by Lampis~\cite{icalp/Lampis14}, we develop an efficient FPT approximation scheme (FPT-AS) when parameterized solely by $\tw$, that is, a $(1 + \varepsilon)$-approximate algorithm running in time ${(\tw/\varepsilon)}^{\bO(\tw)} n^{\bO(1)}$; notice that this is the best we can hope for in this setting, given the W[1]-hardness following from \cref{thm:disjoint-union}.
-Second, using a win/win argument based on a result of Gurski and Wanke~\cite{wg/GurskiW00}, we lift our algorithm to also show an explicit FPT algorithm for the more general parameter $\cw + k$, where $\cw$ denotes the clique-width of the input graph.
+First, using a technique introduced by~\cite{icalp/Lampis14}, we develop an efficient FPT approximation scheme (FPT-AS) when parameterized solely by $\tw$, that is, a $(1 + \varepsilon)$-approximate algorithm running in time ${(\tw/\varepsilon)}^{\bO(\tw)} n^{\bO(1)}$; notice that an efficient FPT-AS is the best we can hope for in this setting, given the W[1]-hardness following from \cref{thm:disjoint-union}.
+Second, using a Win/Win argument based on a result of~\cite{wg/GurskiW00}, we lift our algorithm to also show an explicit FPT algorithm for the more general parameter $\cw + k$, where $\cw$ denotes the clique-width of the input graph.